nadrane/blog/content/_posts/2019-08-26-using-pageContext-to-optimize-gatsby-performance.md

 Note:

 - Each page will have a url like `/product/55`, where 55 is the id of the product.
 - We pass in the `productId` as `context`.
-You can think of `context` as the set of GraphQL query parameters associated with this template.
+You can think of `context` as the set of arguments passed to the GraphQL query associated with this template.

 Behind the scenes, `createPage` will execute the template's GraphQL query once per product.
 If you have a lot of products, this behavior can lead to performance problems.